Deployment topologies

 - It all starts with Local Instances integrated into Developers Inner Loop flow.
 It eases their life in external dependencies management and provides them immediate feedback using contract-testing right in their unit tests,

-- Then, Regional Instances may be fed with the promoted API artifacts coming for design iterations.
+- Then, Regional Instances may be fed with the promoted API artifacts coming from design iterations.
 API artifacts contribute to the comprehensive catalog of this BU/domain/application.
-API Owners can use those instances to launch contract-tests on deployed API endpoints and track quality metrics and improvements over time,
+API Owners can use those instances to launch contract tests on deployed API endpoints and track quality metrics and improvements over time,

-- Temporary Process-scoped Instances can be easily provisioned, on-demand, using the regional instances as natural references catalogs.
-They allow applying different settings (access-control, datasets, response time,…) depending on the projet or use-case needs.
-Platform Engineers can fully automate this provisionning, in a reproducible way, saving costs vs maintaining comprehensive environments,
+- Temporary Process-scoped Instances can be easily provisioned, on-demand, using the regional instances as natural reference catalogs.
+They allow applying different settings (access-control, datasets, response time,…) depending on the project or use-case needs.
+Platform Engineers can fully automate this provisioning, in a reproducible way, saving costs vs maintaining comprehensive environments,

-- Finally, Globaly shared, centralized instance can serves as the consolidated catalog of the public APIs in the organization, offering access to the corresponding mocks to enhance discoverability and tracking of promoted APIs.
-Enterprise Architects and API consumers will find it useful as the centralized source-of-truth for all the organization APIs.
+- Finally, a globally shared, centralized instance can serve as the consolidated catalog of the organization’s public APIs, offering access to the corresponding mocks to enhance discoverability and tracking of promoted APIs.
+Enterprise Architects and API consumers will find it useful as the centralized source of truth for all the organization’s APIs.

 Still Didn’t Find Your Answer?